Deer Valley Petroglyph Preserve: Exhibits

-Arizona State University and SHESC have worked together to provide numerous exhibits at the site that further enhance the educational mission of the site.
+Arizona State University and the School of Human Evolution & Social Change (SHESC) have worked together to provide numerous exhibits at the site that further enhance the educational mission of the site.
 The permanent exhibit, Leaving Marks: The Rock Art and Archaeology of Deer Valley, seeks to provide a detailed history of the site and the significance it has to the surrounding areas.
 This exhibit was made possible due to a grant from the Arizona Humanities Council.
-Some other exhibits that have been at the preserve include Legacy of Landscapes: The Art and Archaeology of Perry Mesa, One World, Many Voices: The Artistry of Canyon Records, Fragments: Piecing Together Southwest Archaeology, and Pieces of the Puzzle: New Perspectives on the Hohokam.
+Some other exhibits that have been at the preserve include Legacy of Landscapes: The Art and Archaeology of Perry Mesa; One World, Many Voices: The Artistry of Canyon Records; Fragments: Piecing Together Southwest Archaeology; and Pieces of the Puzzle: New Perspectives on the Hohokam.

-Deer Valley Rock Art Center
+Deer Valley Petroglyph Preserve

-The Deer Valley Rock Center museum building was designed by architect Will Bruder and landscape architect Christy Ten Eyck and was constructed in 1994.
+The Deer Valley Petroglyph Preserve museum building was designed by architect Will Bruder and landscape architect Christy Ten Eyck and was constructed in 1994.
 The museum was designed to represent unique architectural solutions combining design elements of steel and concrete.
 It is shaped like a boomerang as it is meant to symbolize connecting the city of Phoenix to the sanctuary of the preserve.
 It has space for ongoing exhibits, teaching, research, and presentation.
 Serving as a focal point at the preserve, thousands of visitors pass through it each year.
 It also attracts those interested in architectural design and landscape architecture from across the globe.